CNM-University-of-Guelph/NASEM-Model-Python/dev/README.md

 ## Structure
 - `scripts/`: Contains standalone Python scripts used for development.
 - `notebooks/`: Contains Jupyter notebooks for experimenting with model applications.
-- `notes/`: Contains text files and spreadsheets with information about the package and the NASEM model
+- `notes/`: Contains text files and spreadsheets with information about the package and the NASEM model.
+- `data/`: Contains data files used by the scripts or notebooks.

 ## Scripts